5 common errors that lead to claims in construction

 Conclusion

-Claims in construction are often a symptom of deeper failures in project management or contract administration.
+Claims in construction are often a symptom of deeper failures in project management or contractual administration.

 For professionals and future experts in construction law and dispute resolution, mastering these fundamentals is essential.
 The ability to anticipate and manage claims is now a key skill for all stakeholders in a project's lifecycle.